 The CE Reporting System is only able to accept documents saved in .jpeg, .jpg, .pdf, .png, .tif, or .txt file formats.

-Figure 3 shows the entry format to create an activity in the CE Reporting System.
-The required information is notated with a red asterisk and optional information can be inserted, if desired.
+Figure 3 and Figure 4 show the entry format to add an activity in the CE Reporting System.
+The required information for each learning activity is notated with a red asterisk and optional information can be inserted, if desired.
+Registrants can also use the Bulk Activity Import tool to import multiple CE activities into the CE Reporting System; Figure 4 shows this tool.

-CREATE ACTIVITY

-Reporting Year

-2023-2024 ٠

-Area •

-Single-Day Event O Multi-Day Event

-Activity Name

-Organizer 3

-Hours

-Start Date

-year-month-day 3

-Notes (optional)

-Supporting Documents (optional) 1.

-Select files Drop files here to upload

-File types: .jpegjpgpdfpngtiftxt Max file size: 20Mb

-Save Cancel

-Figure 3: Create an Activity in the CE Reporting System